aajanki/yle-dl/README.md

 This is a known problem.
 Currently, there are no fixes.

+#### Problem: Some subtitle lines appear twice

+Solution: This is a bug in recent ffmpeg versions.
+Downgrade ffmpeg.
+For example, version 4.1 generates non-duplicated subtitles.

 #### Problem: I get warnings about unsupported subtitles and dropping subtitles

 Downloading always produces certain warnings messages that are harmless and can